splewis/csgo-pug-setup/README.md

 ## Commands

-Some commands that are important are:
+Some commands that are important are (all of these are actually sm_ commands for console, but most people use the ! chat command):
 - **!setup**, begins the setup phase and sets the pug leader
+- **!10man**, an alias of setup with 5v5, captains, and a mapvote
 - **!ready**
 - **!unready**
 - **!pause**